datacarpentry/genomics-r-intro/episodes/02-r-basics.md

 >
 >
 >If you have never coded before, this type of situation starts to expose the
 >"magic" of programming.
-We mentioned before that in the bracket indexing
+We mentioned before that in the bracket
->notation you take your named vector followed by brakets which contain an index:
+>notation you take your named vector followed by brackets which contain an index:
 >**named_vector[index]**.
 The "magic" is that the index needs to *evaluate to* a
 >number.
 So, even if it does not appear to be an integer (e.g. 1, 2, 3), as long
 >as R can evaluate it, we will get a result.
 That our expression